demerittpreston/first/README.md

-once more into the fray
+once more unto the breach